wiwi1999/danube-pontoon-map/README.md

 Attribution:

-* Stadt Wien - data.wien.gv.at
+* Stadt Wien - data.wien.gv.at AND
 * ÖVDAT/GIP.at - Graphenintegrations-Plattform Österreich

 Full source citations, license information, and attribution requirements are provided in the metadata and license files.